dolevf/graphw00f/README.md

                         Output results to a file (CSV) -l, --list            List all GraphQL technologies graphw00f is able to detect
+  -w WORDLIST, --wordlist=WORDLIST
-  -v, --version         Print out the current version and exit.
+                        Path to a list of custom GraphQL endpoints -v, --version         Print out the current version and exit.
 ```